IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 ### CMake binaries

-ParFlow requires a CMake version newer than what some systems provide, we have had good success downloading the binaries provided by KitWare.
+May need a newer version than system supplies.
+On ParFlow we have had good success downloading the binaries provided by KitWare.

 Here is example from our Dockerfile for ParFlow and we have used the same method for installing on other platforms when needed.

 ```bash
 CMAKE_DIR=/home/parflow/cmake-3.14.5-Linux-x86_64